 Our focus is to support graduate students, approximately in their second to fourth years of graduate study, who are in the middle of developing their dissertation proposals.
-In this inaugural year, we are looking for projects in the humanities, education, policy, and the social sciences, that are committed to addressing and engaging with some of the most pressing socio-economic issues and inequalities of our time.
+We are looking for projects in the humanities, education, policy, and the social sciences, that are committed to addressing and engaging with some of the most pressing socio-economic issues and inequalities of our time.

 During this workshop, you will engage in the following:

 - Meet in pre-assigned, interdisciplinary small groups of graduate fellows to workshop proposals with faculty “research directors” (RD’s)/mentors

 - Meet with faculty RDs/mentors throughout the week to further develop your dissertation proposal

 - Learn more about the dissertation proposal process and grant writing

 - Interact with RIGS affiliated faculty and staff across the University of Minnesota, as well as various Institutes and Centers across campus